mahmoud-sharshar/Memories-Tracker/README.md

 This should start a development server with the React application that will interact with the serverless backend application.

 # Postman collection
-You can find a Postman collection of the backend API in this project root folder.
+You can find a Postman collection of the backend API [here](https://github.com/mahmoud-sharshar/Memories-Tracker/blob/main/Memories%20APP%20(capstone%20project).postman_collection.json).